Artist Sini Kunnas

 Kunnas has made over 1000 original works and many are in private homes, the collections of Tapiola- yhtiöt, EMMA museum and at the Shanghai Art Museum.

 Street art is dear to her and the creative presence of communicating has been the medium.
-Kunnas can be at the same time a fast painter. a spontanious performer, a speaker to aim to add safety.
+Kunnas can be at the same time a fast painter, a spontanious performer or a speaker.

 https://www.total-montenegro-news.com/news/2099-second-street-art-festival-herceg-novi